Emergent Representations of Program Semantics in Language Models Trained on Programs: Introduction

-\begin{hypothesis*} LMs trained only to perform next token prediction on text are (\textbf{H1}) fundamentally limited to repeating the surface-level statistical correlations in their training corpora; and (\textbf{H2})~unable to assign meaning to the text that they consume and generate. \end{hypothesis*} To investigate \textbf{H1} and \textbf{H2}, we apply language modeling to the task of \emph{program synthesis}, or synthesizing a program given a specification in the form of input-output examples.
-Our primary motivation in adopting this approach is that the meaning (and correctness) of a program is given exactly by the semantics of the programming language.
-Specifically, we train an LM on a corpus of programs and their specifications, then \emph{probe} the LM's hidden states for a representation of the program semantics using a linear classifier.
-We find the probe's ability to extract semantics is random at initialization, then undergoes a phase transition during training, with the phase transition strongly correlated with the LM's ability to generate a correct program in response to previously unseen specifications.
-We also present results from a novel interventional experiment, which indicate that the semantics are represented in the model states (rather than learned by the probe).
+To investigate \MH/, we apply language modeling to the task of \emph{program synthesis}, or generating a program that implements a given (partial) specification, which we take to be a set of input-output examples.
+Specifically, we explore whether an LM trained on text that encodes only the \emph{input-output behavior of programs} also learns to model the \emph{intermediate program states} specified by the \emph{small-step operational semantics} of the synthesized program \citep{plotkin1981structural}.
+We train an LM on example programs preceded by several input-output examples, then use small classifiers to \emph{probe} the LM's hidden states for (abstractions of) the intermediate states in the program execution.
+Despite the text of the training corpus encoding only input-output behavior, we find the probe's ability to extract intermediate states undergoes a phase transition during training, with the phase transition strongly correlated with the LM's ability to generate a correct program in response to previously unseen specifications.
+We also present results from a novel interventional experiment, which indicate that the semantics are represented by the LM (rather than learned by the probe).